OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 1.  **Item price**: The item price is made up of a license fee (for the license you choose for the item), and if relevant the item support fee (for supported items).
 2.  **Buyer fee**: This is the fee for the buyer services you get from Envato.
 3.  **Handling fee**: In some transactions on Envato Market the total price may include a handling fee.
-See **section 19** for the details about the handling fee.
 4.  **Taxes**: Some transactions on Envato Market may be subject to tax that may be added to the price.
-See **section 24** for details about taxes on Envato Market.
+See **section 23** for details about taxes on Envato Market.

 The **list price** is made up of the item price and buyer fee, and is the price you see on an item page.
 Transacting as a buyer:

 15\.
-If you have an Envato Market account, you can make payments in one of two ways: you can ‘Buy Now’ or you can buy Envato Credits via your Envato Market account.
+If you have an Envato Market account, you can make payments by using the ‘Buy Now’ function or by using any existing Envato Credits in your Envato Market account.

-16\. **Envato Credits**: When you place money into your Envato Market account it is converted by your financial institution from your currency to US Dollars.
-We then convert those US Dollars to Envato credits.
-One (1) Envato Credit is equal to one (1) US Dollar.
+16\. **Envato Credits**: Existing Envato Credits can only be used to pay for Envato Market transactions.
+We do not refund any monies originally placed into your Envato Market account to buy Envato Credits (but you may have rights under an applicable consumer law, which we don’t exclude).

 17\.
-Envato Credits can only be used to pay for Envato Market transactions.
-We do not refund any monies placed into your Envato Market account to buy Envato Credits (but you may have rights under an applicable consumer law, which we don’t exclude).
+If you choose to buy using any existing Envato Credits, the total price will be deducted from your Envato Credits.
+If you haven’t used your Envato Credits within 12 months they may expire from the date of purchase.
+See section 24 for details about the expiry of Envato Credits.

 18\.
-If you choose to buy using Envato Credits, the total price will be deducted from your Envato Credits.
-If you haven’t used your Envato Credits within 12 months they may expire.
-See section 25 for details about the expiry of Envato Credits.

-19\.
-Instead of using Envato Credits, you can choose to **Buy Now** and you will be redirected to a **payment method** provider.
-You may be required to pay a handling fee charged over the item price.
+When using **Buy Now** you will be redirected to a **payment method** provider.

-20\. **Currency conversion costs**: You are responsible for all costs of currency conversion relating to a transaction on Envato Market.
+19\. **Currency conversion costs**: You are responsible for all costs of currency conversion relating to a transaction on Envato Market.
 Your financial institution does the currency conversion and may charge you additional fees (we don’t control either the conversion rates or your financial institution’s fees).

 This means that you may incur additional costs when purchasing from Envato Market, which we have no control over.

-21\. **Terms of buying**: When you buy an Envato Market item you’re doing so on the following terms:
+20\. **Terms of buying**: When you buy an Envato Market item you’re doing so on the following terms:

 1.  you warrant to us and the author that you have carefully considered the suitability of your chosen license, and that you have chosen appropriately.
 2.  you cannot cancel a completed purchase of an item.